 My interest in photography started with a gifted a film camera for my 18th birthday.
 I learned how to shoot and develop film and quickly became obsessed.
 Shooting anything and everything, framing and re-framing to make the unnoticed mundane appear suddenly interesting.
 Spending hours in the darkroom, blasting music, being alone with my thoughts-- I'd found my happy place.

-In 2015 I was inspired to reset my trajectory towards a career in wedding, couples, and family photography because marriage is my other happy place.
+In 2015 I was inspired to set my trajectory towards a career in weddings, couples, and families photography because marriage is my other happy place.
 I mean, man oh man, being in love is one of the best feelings in the world.
 And when life seems to move a million miles an hour in a world that is wrought with issues, love can be a reprieve and an inspiration.

 My favorite author Kurt Vonnegut wrote, “I urge you to please notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.'”
 That is why I choose to do this photography work.
 To take time to appreciate at least one good thing—love.
 To create images that make you say “If this isn’t nice, I don’t know what is.”